apecloud/kubeblocks/docs/api_docs/kubeblocks-for-apecloud-mysql/cluster-management/switchover.md

 ## Initiate the switchover

-You can switch over a follower of an ApeCloud MySQL RaftGroup to the leader role, and the former leader instance to a follower.
+You can switch a follower of an ApeCloud MySQL RaftGroup over to the leader role, and the former leader instance over to a follower.

 The value of `instanceName` decides whether a new leader instance is specified for the switchover.